yunfanY-bot/flight-search/GOALS.md

 --We set longitude and latitude coordinates of airports to calculate the distance between two airports, and this is how we determine the weight of edges.

 --We implement Dijkstra’s algorithm to get the shortest path between 2 airports based on the shortest distance we just calculated.

+Landmark algorithm

+--Similar to Dijkstra's algorithm, we implement a landmark algorithm to find the shortest path between two airports when it passes through a third landmark airport.

 ## Final Deliverable